dkvz/mobile-navbar/README.md

 Without overlay something has to be done with body.
 But a body click event will always fire as far as I know.
 Which is annoying.

 Clicking any link inside the menu should also close the menu, so we need to bind an event listener for that on every single link at initialization.

+### Issues with my links
+Clicking a li element in the nav list acutally closes the menu without doing anything.
+We should have a click on the li proc a click on the child link...
+Or maybe not close the men once we click inside the menu thing.

+Solved this by not applying styles on li (only on a).

+The link click event still isn't firing right when using gestures.
+Don't know if it's just on the Firefox inspector, I'll assume it's a general issue with the click not happening when handling gestures.

+This may be linked to how taps are captured?

 ## Media queries
 I think we only need media queries to hide the button that shows the menu.